Abu-Ameenudeen/career-rebuild/log.md

 ### 📅 **Day 33 - August 11, 2025**
 - ✅ Continued practicing HTML on freeCodeCamp
 - ✅ Felt quite exhausted, took it a bit easier

+---

+### 📅 **Day 34 - August 12, 2025**
+- ✅ Completed the HTML section in freeCodeCamp's Responsive Web Design course

+---

+### 📅 **Day 35 - August 13, 2025**
+- ✅ Maintained streak in Boot.dev by completing some OOP exercises
+- ⚡ Took a light day due to low motivation